AllenCellModeling/fish_morphology_code/fish_morphology_code/processing/structure_organization/README.md

 ### Inference on the data used in the paper

 The script `inference/inference.py` uses the best model selected by the user to perform classification on new images.
+The classification is done by using a sliding window through the image.
+The patch represented in the sliding window is classified 4 times.
+Once raw and three times with randomizaed rotation and image flipping.
+The probabilities of each class are averaged together between the 4 outputs.
 In addition, this script also uses the Allen Cell Structure Segmenter [1] to identify background regions in the input data and mask them out from the final classification maps.
 The input data is organized in the CSV file `database/database.csv`.
 Each row in this file corresponds to an input z-stack for which the inference will be performed on.
 Results are saved in the folder `structure_organization/output/` as the z-stacks are processed one at the time.
 An additional CSV file `database/database_cell.csv` is used to load the single cell manual segmentation.
 For each input z-stack an output z-stack is produced.
 The slices of the output z-stack are:

 1. Highest mean intensity slice form the original input z-stack.
 2. Probaility map for class Diffuse/others